There is a huge range of chicken coop heaters available on the market, but not all of them are created equally.

-Fire hazard is the main risk of using heaters in your coop, but there are a few other dangers associated with heating your coop that you need to be aware of.
+Fire hazard is the main risk of using heaters in your coop, but there are a few other dangers associated with heating the coop that you need to be aware of.

 If you experience a power outage or your heater fails, a drastic drop in temperature can be deadly to your chickens as they will be unable to cope with the sudden change.
 Alternatively, if you heat your coop too quickly, this can also be fatal.

-Increasing the heat in your coop will also increase its humidity, which can cause frostbite in birds with large wattles and combs.
+Increasing the ambient temperature in your coop will also increase its humidity, which can cause frostbite in birds with large wattles and combs.

 The temperature in your coop doesn’t need to be tropical, so make sure you keep it within your chickens’ comfort zone.